What is a Cash Receipt?

 Let us take an example of a cash sale transaction.

 Let us assume that a lemonade stand has been set up in the neighborhood during the summer to cater to customers during the weekends.
-It is a plain vanilla business model where the vendor sells a glass of lemonade for $5 with the expectation that customers pay the money immediately.
+It is a plain vanilla business model where the vendor sells a glass of lemonade for $5 to expect customers to pay the money immediately.

 The lemonade vendor does not sell any glass of lemonade on credit; instead, an immediate cash receipt is recognized with the sale (debit the cash account, credit the sales account).
 In this example, the vendor sells each glass of lemonade against a $5 cash payment from the customer, and then the vendor issues the cash receipt to the customer.